 For those who enjoy gathering their food from the wild, you can find them throughout autumn.
 A good technique for freeing the nuts from their sharp-needled shells is to use your foot (with shoe!) to 'press and roll' over the nuts and they should pop out easily.

 The chestnut season is brief, but whole peeled chestnuts, either canned or vacuum-packed, are available from major supermarkets.
 Dried chestnuts are also available from health food stores, but must be soaked in water overnight then simmered before use.
-450g fresh chestnuts (weighed in their shells) are equivalent to 175g dried, reconstituted chestnuts or 350g tinned or vacuum packed nuts.
+450g fresh chestnuts (weighed in their shells) are equivalent to 175g dried, reconstituted chestnuts, or 350g tinned or vacuum-packed nuts.
 Canned chestnut purée, plain or sweetened, is a godsend as it saves hours of preparation.
-I make an unusual (but very easy) ice cream by stirring together whipping cream, icing sugar and a tin of sweetened chestnut purée.
+You can make an unusual (but very easy) ice cream by stirring together whipping cream, icing sugar and a tin of sweetened chestnut purée.

 Chestnut flour, made from dried ground chestnuts, is worth seeking out from larger supermarkets, specialist food shops and delicatessens.
 The pale brown flour has an unusual but pleasant smoky flavour and is gluten-free and nutritious.
-I use it to make tasty breads, pancakes, fritters and cakes and as a thickener for soups and stews.
-I picked up a recipe in Tuscany for a fabulous chestnut cake, made with chestnut flour, walnuts, rosemary, raisins and olive oil.
-I serve it warm, when the inside is still creamy - it's delicious on its own or with cheese.
+You can use it as a thickener for soups and stews or to make tasty breads, pancakes, fritters and cakes such as our lemon, crème fraîche & chestnut cake.
 Chestnut flour doesn't keep well, but can be frozen, well wrapped, until needed.

 Try these other delicious chestnut desserts:

 How often do you include chestnuts in your cooking?
 Leave a comment below...